 The long run total real return of the stock market was 7%, well above our 4% withdrawal.
 Let’s take a 100% stock portfolio worth $1000 as an example.
 You start out by withdrawing $40 in year one.
 However, at the same time, your portfolio is delivering you $70 in gains.
 In year two you then start with $1030.
 You withdraw $41 (adjusting for 2% inflation), but your portfolio returns you $72.
 In year 3 you start with $1061.
 Carry that forward thirty years and you end up with a big pile of money.

 The honest answer is that we don’t, but there are a few very good economic reasons why I think it will.
 And also some practical reasons why I don’t think it matters.
 First, the reasons why I think it will hold.

 - The growth of developing countries – While the world has hit a bit of a rough patch over the last few years, we should not discount what has actually happened.
 1 Billion people have been lifted out of poverty and we’re set to do the same thing again.
 That’s billions of new minds that will be thinking up the next wave of innovations that will drive growth around the world.
 The present is actually pretty bright and it will only get better!

 - Massive Productivity Improvements Everywhere – We are rapidly entering another era of dramatic change.
 Change that will bring massive productivity increases across the global economy.
 Some may be fearful, but I see it as an opportunity for humanity.
 There is a very good chance that the world of tomorrow may be one of hyper-abundance rather than scarcity.

 And now why it doesn’t matter if it doesn’t hold entirely.
-The Trinity Study assumes two things that almost certainly won’t be true for any intelligent and motivated person:
+The Trinity Study assumes three things that almost certainly won’t be true for any intelligent and motivated person:

 - You will never earn another penny.
 I can guarantee that this will not be the case for my wife and I. We’re already dreaming up stuff to do.
 Some of those things will, unfortunately, make us money!